Evolution of the Smart Shade Industry

-It is to be noted that warranty is extended for manufacturing defects & internal mechanisms and components only.
+It is to be noted that the warranty is extended for manufacturing defects & internal mechanisms and components only.
 No damages incurred after usage will be considered.

 Home Automation Integration Technology

-Graber: Graber uses Z-Wave technology to allow motorized shades to seamlessly integrate with popular home automation systems.
+Graber: Graber uses Z-Wave technology to allow motorized window shades to seamlessly integrate with popular home automation systems.
 It is open source.

 Voice assistant integration can be done through a Z-wave smart home hub.
-Can opened and closed at intervals of 1% like 30%, 31%, 32%, or any whole numbers in percentage.
+Can be opened and closed at intervals of 1% like 30%, 31%, 32%, or any whole numbers in percentage.

 Hunter Douglas: PowerView Hub integrates PowerView features with smart home systems.
 It is a proprietary system of the brand.

-Voice assistant integration can be done only with proprietary app of Hunter Douglas.
+Voice assistant integration can be done only with the proprietary app of Hunter Douglas.
 Can be opened and closed to fixed preset positions.

 Serena Smart Shades by Lutron: Caseta Bridge integrates shades with home automation systems.
 It is a proprietary system of the brand.

-Voice assistant integration can be done only with proprietary app of Lutron.
+Voice assistant integration can be done only with the proprietary app of Lutron.
 Can be opened and closed to fixed preset positions.